 In this article, we will show you the top things you need to do when inheriting a WordPress site.

-1. Password Vault – Get All Access
+1. Get All The Passwords

 2. Change All Admin Password and Emails

-Once you have received all the passwords, it is best practice to change all of them.
+Once you have received all the passwords, you need to change all of them.

 3. Take Notes and Familiarize Yourself

-It is very important that you understand the importance and functionality of each plugin.
-It is also important to take note of the theme and the widgets you’re using.
+It is very important that you understand the importance and functionality of each WordPress plugin used on the website.